-Support & help to cope with hearing loss
+Support & help to cope with sudden hearing loss

 Andrew Dunlop says ‘As a doctor, to be quite honest, I never really thought about how hearing loss would affect a person’s life, and certainly never thought of the impact of suddenly becoming severely deafened.
 I tended to think of hearing loss as a condition which rarely but tragically manifests in childhood or more commonly in the elderly.

 My experience has been profound and of a relatively short duration.
 I had a moderate to severe sensorineural loss in my right ear for approximately 13 years following a bout of influenza.
 The hearing in my left ear was perfect and therefore I didn’t feel any great need to wear hearing aids.

 In April 2009 I developed a profound hearing loss over the course of four hours with accompanying tinnitus and vertigo.
 After several days I saw a Consultant ENT surgeon with particular knowledge and expertise in the field of acquired sensorineural loss.
 I also obtained a hearing aid for my right ear which provided at least some sensation of sound albeit limited.
 I waited to find out if there would be any natural recovery whilst preparing myself for the possible consequences of no improvement.